aorinevo/an-gradebook/readme.txt

 == Changelog ==

+Version 2.4.2:

+* Fixed a bug where menu items with same position as GradeBook would be overwritten.

 Version 2.4.1:

 * Added two buttons: Student Statistics and Assignment Statistics.
 When a student is logged in and clicks on row heading “Grades:” the Student Statistics button becomes active.
 If the student then clicks this button, a modal appears with a line chart displaying the students scores vs. class average on each assignment.
 If there are no assignments then the modal will display the message: There is no content to display.
 When a student is logged in and clicks on column heading for any assignment, the Assignment Statistics button becomes active.
 If the student then clicks this button, a modal appears with a pie chart displaying the grade distribution for that assignment.